fsprojects/LocSta/docu/content/docu.md

 $ref: generatorEval1

-The generated sequence is an IEnumerable<>, which is a state machine.
-It's not idempotent, which means:
+The generated sequence is an IEnumerable<'a>, which means:
-We can continue pulling from 'counterSeq' to get the next (potentially different) results:
+We can continue pulling from 'counterSeq' and get the next (potentially different) results:

 $ref: generatorEval2